Star driver Josef Newgarden fights back tears, accepts blame for breaking rules in IndyCar scandal | TSN

 "That’s wrong.
 If he thought that, why didn’t he push it at the start?"
 Herta said.
 “He didn’t push it at the start.
 He pushed it on the restarts.
 You would think when everybody is stacked up the most, you would push it.
 So that’s a lie.”

-Pato O'Ward, who wound up getting the win at St. Pete, added that Newgarden isn't alone when it comes to the violations.
+Pato O'Ward, the Arrow McLaren driver who wound up getting the win at St. Pete, said Newgarden could not have acted alone.

 “I can guarantee you, it’s not just Josef in this,” O'Ward said.
-"Obviously what he did was wrong, but I truly feel like him taking the fall for something that he needs a team of people to help with -- he can’t do it alone -- I think it’s a bit unfair to him.
-I think he’s absolutely taken the whole fall.
+“Obviously what he did was wrong, but I truly feel like him taking the fall for something that he needs a team of people to help with -- he can’t do it alone -- I think it’s a bit unfair to him.”

-"And he wouldn’t have been able to do that without the team behind him.
-That’s just a fact.
+Gavin Ward, in his first year as team principal for Arrow McLaren, said the team messed up, not just Newgarden.
+Ward was a race engineer for Team Penske and held that role for Newgarden in the driver's 2019 IndyCar championship run and his runner-up finishes in 2020 and 2021.

 AP IndyCar: https://apnews.com/hub/indycar